sammyhenningsson/shaf/README.md

   }
 }
 ```
-This is the collection of posts (which currently is empty, see _'\_embedded'_ => _'posts'_).
+This is the collection of posts (which currently is empty, see `$response['_embedded']['posts']`).
 Besides from the emtpy list of posts we also get an embedded form (with rel _doc:create-form_).
 This form should be used to create a new post.

 ## HAL